AlberoneRamos/RabbitMQ-Forum/README.md

 ### Frontend

-Since the frontend is made in React, you should have `npm` and `node` installed.
+Since the frontend was made in React, you should have `npm` and `node` installed.
 If you don't have those, Install them [Here](https://nodejs.org/en/download/).
 After installing npm and node, at the root directory:

 ```zsh